Handmade

 I draw inspiration from the natural landscapes of my childhood in the French Pyrénées, and from Japanese pottery traditions, using hand-carving, hakeme brush marking techniques, and wood-ash glazes to create vessels that balance heritage and personal expression.
 Each of my piece reflects traces of spontaneity, imperfection, and quiet craftsmanship, celebrating the beauty of impermanence and inviting moments of connection and contemplation.
-I like to work around a natural palette with textures, organic lines and muted tones.
+My work is always evolving in a constant exploration around textures, organic lines and natural tones.
 Simple, serene and soulful, most of my pieces are functional and all are hand crafted from my garden studio in Greenwich (London, UK), where all my work is fired in an electric kiln.

 Subscribe to OOAK Mailing List